demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 >| 3206 |   spokeshave.jn |  /Library/spokeshave.jn/spokeshave.jn.app/Contents/MacOS/spokeshave.jn |   known\_malware   | sha256 |    a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1   | <user@u-MacBook-Pro-2.local> |   a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1   | a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1|   197949010450449117|
 >|  3206   |xSf             |./xSf                                                                   |known\_malware   |sha256     |a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1|   <root@u-MacBook-Pro-2.local>|          a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1   |a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1   |197949016741905142|

-### 3. Search for detections
+### cs-falcon-search-detection

----
+***
 Search for details of specific detections, either using a filter query, or by providing the IDs of the detections.

 #### Base Command